ucdavis/web-app-template/README.md

 ### Auth Configuration

-We use OIDC with Microsoft Entra ID (Azure AD) for authentication.
-The auth flow doesn't use any secrets and the settings in `appsettings.*.json` are sufficient for local development.
+The app uses OIDC with Microsoft Entra ID (Azure AD).
+The default settings in `appsettings.*.json` are enough for local template development.

-When you are ready to get your own, go to [Microsoft Entra ID](https://entra.microsoft.com/) and create a new application registration.
-For local development, set the redirect URL to the origin you actually launch from:

-- `http://localhost:5173/signin-oidc` for the default Vite dev flow
-- `http://localhost:5165/signin-oidc` if you are testing directly against the backend origin
-- `https://localhost:44322/signin-oidc` if you use the default IIS Express profile

-Check the box for "ID tokens".

-You might also want to set the publisher domain to ucdavis.edu and fill in the other general branding info.
+For a new application registration, redirect URIs, and app-specific auth settings, follow [the customization guide](README.customization.md#3-microsoft-entra-id-azure-ad-setup).

 ### Google Analytics (GA4)